Lab 4: Client Side Javascript

 Learning Objectives

 LO1.
-Understand Static Typing and Dynamic TypingL02.
+Understand the concept of Client side scripting using JavascriptL02.
 Organize Project Directory and Resources in JS project

 L03.
 Debug JavaScript in the Browser